 In Wycoff, the plaintiffs sought a declaratory judgment that their activities constituted interstate commerce so as to insulate them from state regulation.
-The Court held that, when "the complaint in an action for declaratory judgment seeks in essence to assert a defense to an impending or threatened state court action, it is the character of the threatened action, and not of the defense, which will determine whether there is federal-question
+The Court held that when "the complaint in an action for declaratory judgment seeks in essence to assert a defense to an impending or threatened state court action, it is the character of the threatened action, and not of the defense, which will determine whether there is federal-question jurisdiction in the District Court."
+The State contends that Lipscomb has similarly attempted to evade the well-pleaded

-13 The State contends that the leases are in fact taxes, and thus the federal courts are barred by the Tax Injunction Act, 28 U.S.C. § 1341, from entertaining a challenge to the State's actions to collect on the leases.
+U.S.C. § 1341, from entertaining a challenge to the state's actions to collect on the leases.
 This contention is without merit.
 The lease obligations are a creature of contract, not a mandatory obligation imposed by the state as taxes are.
 See New Jersey v.
 Anderson, 203 U.S. 483, 492 (1906).
 Although the determination of what is a "tax" is ultimately a question of federal law, Neinast v.
 State of Texas, 217 F.3d 275, 278 (5th Cir.
 2000), we note that the Mississippi Supreme Court has characterized the leases as leases rather than taxes.
 See Street v.
 City of Columbus, 23 So.
 773, 774 (Miss.
 1898).
 The appellants also note that the lease payments are collected by the taxing authorities.
-This court has previously rejected this reasoning: "This formalism is unhelpful....
+This court has previously rejected this reasoning: "This formalism is unhelpful. . . .
 [T]he question is not where the money is deposited, but the purpose of the assessment."
 Neinast, 217 F.3d at 278.

-14 344 U.S. 237, 248 (1952).
+&lt;sup>14 344 U.S. 237, 248 (1952).

-15 Louisville & Nashville R.R. v.
+Louisville & Nashville R.R. v.
 Mottley, 211 U.S. 149 (1908).